 What is planned giving?

 We are very fortunate to have such loyal and long-standing supporters.
 So much of the amazing work we do is down to you.
-From feeding 30,000 refugees a month, to funding a kindergarten for displaced children, it is our supporters who make the difference.
+From feeding thousands of refugees and IDPs a month, to funding a kindergarten for displaced children, it is our supporters who make the difference.
 While much of our income is generated from standing orders and one-off donations, some of our supporters have taken a longer-term approach to giving that includes bequeathing money after their death.
 By making such a gift, you can continue to make a difference to people’s lives even after you are gone.
 Please see below for more information about this.

 Some of our donors have continued supporting us beyond their lifetime, either in their own name or in the name of a loved one.
 For those wishing to do so, there are three types of legacy gifts you can make:

 - Residuary Legacy – Wills often stipulate that specific sums of money go to loved ones.
 A residuary legacy means that any money that is left after all other claims have been settled can then be given as a charitable gift.